40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 Information of the writer

 The form should then provide details about the person preparing the document.
 This section needs to indicate their name, signature, and date of signing.
-For example, employee write-up forms can be prepared by an employee’s manager, supervisor, or business owner.
+For example, these forms can be prepared by an employee’s manager, supervisor, or business owner.

 Employee statement regarding facts of the incident